trevorwitter/Iris-classification-R/README.md

-# Iris_classification_R
+# Iris Classification in R
-Classification of iris flowers in R
+Classification of iris flowers in R.